adnan-mayof/adnanthedataanalyst/README.md

 **Welcome to my page!**

-I'm Adnan, and I have a deep passion for educational technology, instructional design, evidence synthesis, feedback, self-directed learning, the design thinking process, data analysis, storytelling, and visualization.
+I'm Adnan, and I have a deep passion for educational technology, instructional design, evidence synthesis, feedback, self-directed learning, the design thinking process, data analysis, data storytelling, and visualization.

-I especially love data visualization—creating visualizations using Tableau  [visit my Tableau Public page](https://public.tableau.com/app/profile/adnan.mayof/vizzes), R, and Python, and sometimes combining these tools.

 I have over five years of experience providing evidence synthesis services and presenting and publishing meta-analyses and evidence syntheses on educational technology and instructional design topics, such as feedback.
 My repository is filled with datasets that reflect my strong interest in these subjects.

-I also run a YouTube channel where I teach how to use R for meta-analysis.
+I also run a [YouTube channel](https://www.youtube.com/watch?v=53JL_KUu-LU&list=PLrLWLaG7yx85X7ZjN4ySllDQ-hiB9Q4nm&ab_channel=AdnanMayof) where I teach how to use R for meta-analysis.

+I especially love data visualization—creating visualizations using [Tableau](https://public.tableau.com/app/profile/adnan.mayof/vizzes), R, and Python, and sometimes combining these tools.
 I'm excited to share my insights and analyses with you!